 The library houses an assistive technology room on the south end of the 2nd floor.
-Please read the library's Assistive Technology Policy (PDF) and see a librarian the Reference Desk on the second floor of the library for assistance with accessing the equipment.
+Please read the library's Assistive Technology Policy (PDF) and see a librarian the 2nd floor Research Desk for assistance with accessing the equipment.

 The technology includes: